 Teachers across all subjects are focussed on developing literacy and numeracy skills and we recognise that whilst these skills include traditional math, reading and writing, they also include the ability to listen and respond, to problem solve, the development of subject specific vocabulary and digital literacy.

 Please find below our approaches to fostering student learning growth in the areas of literacy and numeracy:

 Literacy and English language proficiency are important lifelong tools that support and benefit us in all aspects of our lives.
 Literacy not only helps us to develop skills that are critical in our daily interactions, but it creates opportunities to enrich our lives beyond functional tasks.
 At Gleneagles we support our students’ literacy development through a number of approaches.

-This program places students in small English class groups, supporting them at their identified point of need with teachers and teaching assistant support best placed to meet the diversity of needs we see with our students.
+This program places students in small class groups, supporting them at their identified point of need.
+They work with the teachers and teaching assistants who are best placed to support and meet the diversity of needs that we see with our students.

 Student growth in the Accelerate program is monitored through a range of formal and informal assessments, providing flexibility in the groupings to evolve as our students master aspects of their literacy learning.

 Another approach to supporting literacy at Gleneagles is the Reciprocal Teaching of Reading program.
 This program is embedded within the usual English classroom learning structure, with one hour a week of classroom time devoted to this structured approach to reading.